AeroPython/aeropy/aeropy/Xfoil_Interaction/README.md

 -main (in progress)

+-initial (in progress)

-All 3 files must be in the same folder as xfoil.exe.
+All 4 files must be in the same folder as xfoil.exe.
 Then, you can try the early version by executing main.py.
-It will decode an example genoma for 2 profiles, and then analize them with xfoil.
+It will generate and decode an example genoma for 5 profiles, and then analize them with xfoil.

 More info:
 https://docs.google.com/presentation/d/1_78ilFL-nbuN5KB5FmNeo-EIZly1PjqxqIB-ant-GfM/edit?usp=sharing